Sushilm03/python-API-challenge/README.md

 ## Intro/Objective
-The main objective is to find correlations between weather and distance between equtor.
-This project involves creating data frames using Python requests, APIs, and JSON traversals and map the data to build Scatter plots and Linear regression models using Pandas/Jupyter Notebook for data.
+The main objective is to identify correlations between weather entities and their respective distance from the equator.
+This involves creating data frames using Python requests, APIs, and JSON traversals and map the data to build Scatter plots and Linear regression models using Pandas/Jupyter Notebook for data to validate the correlations.

 ### Methods Used
 * Import Python Modules (pandas, matplotlib.pyplot,scipy.stats)